Albert Belle: Cleveland Indians

-In 1992, Belle would have become one of only five players in MLB history to hit a home run over the left-field roof of Detroit's Tiger Stadium (joining Harmon Killebrew, Frank Howard, Cecil Fielder and Mark McGwire).
-However, the ball struck a light tower on top of the roof and caromed back into the stands.
+In 1992, Belle would have become one of only five players in MLB history to hit a home run over the left-field roof of Detroit's Tiger Stadium (joining Harmon Killebrew, Frank Howard, Cecil Fielder, and Mark McGwire), but the ball struck a light tower on top of the roof and fell back into the stands.

 In 1994, Belle lost the batting title to New York Yankees outfielder Paul O'Neill, .359 to .357.
-In 1995, Belle became the first player in major league history to hit 50 home runs and 50 doubles in the same season; the last player before him to reach as many as 40 in both categories had been Willie Stargell in 1973.
-The achievement was especially impressive because Belle played only 143 games in 1995 due to a season shortened by the previous year's player strike.
+In 1995, Belle became the first player in MLB history to hit 50 home runs and 50 doubles in the same season; the last player before him to reach as many as 40 in both categories had been Willie Stargell in 1973.
+The achievement was more impressive because Belle played only 143 games in 1995 due to a season shortened by the previous year's player strike.

-Belle's reputation and disdain of the media cost him votes for the 1995 MVP Award.
-He finished second in the voting to the Boston Red Sox' Mo Vaughn even though he led the American League that season in runs scored, home runs, RBIs, slugging percentage and total bases, and outpaced Vaughn head-to-head in every important offensive category except RBIs (both men had 126); both players' teams reached the playoffs.
-This was in the middle of a three-year streak in which Belle finished 3rd, 2nd and 3rd for the American League MVP.
-Belle had two other top ten MVP finishes, in 1993 (7th) and 1998 (8th).
+Belle's surly reputation and disdain of the media cost him votes for the 1995 MVP Award.
+He finished second in the voting to the Boston Red Sox' Mo Vaughn, though he led the American League that season in runs scored, home runs, RBIs, slugging percentage, and total bases, and outpaced Vaughn head-to-head in every important offensive category except RBIs (both men had 126); both players' teams reached the playoffs.
+This was in the middle of a three-year streak in which Belle finished third, second, and third for the American League MVP.
+Belle had two other top-10 MVP finishes, in 1993 (seventh) and 1998 (eighth).